-Note: The LNA feature setting only applies to the nRF24L01 (non-plus variant).
+Note: The LNA feature only applies to the nRF24L01 (non-plus variant).
+This includes boards with the RFX24C01-based PA/LNA muxing IC attached to an SMA-type detachable antenna.

 Any invalid input will invoke the default of 0 dBm with LNA enabled.